 I’ve read a few accounts where it took up to six months, or even longer, to reach 20/15.
 And sometimes, it’s not so gradual.
 You just wake up and boom! – someone hit a switch and your eye is instantly “there.”
 I’m hoping to experience that soon, since my right eye is still kinda stuck at 20/30.

 So what do you think?
-Have you had corrective laser eye surgery?
+Have you had corrective PRK laser eye surgery, or LASIK?
 Or, are you considering having it done?